Liyema04/Personal-finance-tracker/src/transactions/templates/transactions/README.md

-# Transactions list — README (Beginner, KISS)
+# Transactions list — Guide for Beginners using KISS method

-Purpose
+## This guide to the transaction list template fully:
-- Explain how the list template and view work.
+- Explains how the list template and view work.
-- Describe the two new features: Filtering and Lazy Load (on demand).
+- Describes the two new features: Filtering and Lazy Load (on demand).
-- Give quick steps to test and debug.
+- Gives quick steps to test and debug.

-Files involved (main)
+## Files involved (main)
 - templates/transactions/list_transaction.html
   - UI for showing transactions, filter dropdown and "Load more" button.
   - Small JS blocks: filter click handler, pagination-config JSON, and the client-side DjangoLazyTransactionsLoader class.